-Writing that is overtly unpleasant, gory, blasphemous, rude, or negative does not belong in your student's writing.
-Discourage words like "dumb" or "stupid."
+Encourage students to avoid unpleasant, gory, rude, or negative writing, including words like "dumb" or "stupid."
 Keep an eye out for more subtle negative attitudes.
+And emphasize that writing should always be appropriate for the intended audience.

 - □ Definition of a sentence - 1.
 Ask, "What makes a complete sentence?"
 (It must have a subject and a verb, it must express a complete thought, and it must begin with a capital letter and end with a period, question mark, or exclamation point.) - 2.
 NOTE: If students have trouble with writing complete sentences, you may want to spend some time developing this skill before continuing with WriteShop.